 On the campus of the University of Texas at Austin in 1966, 43 people were shot by an engineering student, and 13 of them died during the first mass shooting on a college campus.
 Since then, campus shootings have become more and more common, affecting not only colleges, but also elementary schools, as often as once a month.
 One study found that states where a higher proportion of people owned guns were subject to more school shootings.
-Another found that the national media attention after a school shooting or mass killing was increasing the likelihood of another mass killing in the following two weeks.
+Another found that the national media attention after a school shooting or mass killing increased the likelihood of another mass killing in the following two weeks.
 Being a part of a school shooting is any student’s worst nightmare, but there are steps that you can take to protect yourself if there’s ever a threat or if the school initiates lockdown.

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.

 Is there any way to actually prepare for a school shooting?